Blue Screen of Death: Explanation and Solutions

 Causes of the Blue Screen of Death

-Blue Screen of Death occurs for various reasons: registry errors, malware, corrupt RAM, driver problems (outdated driver, a newly installed driver with a error, an incompatible 3rd party driver, etc), hard drive problems (bad sectors, hard drive failure, hard drive connection or compatibility problem).
+Blue Screen of Death occurs for various reasons: malware and damage done by malware to system files, registry errors, corrupt RAM, driver problems (outdated driver, a newly installed driver with a error, an incompatible 3rd party driver, etc), hard drive problems (bad sectors, hard drive failure, hard drive connection or compatibility problem).

 How to Fix Blue Screen of Death